 Many of the animals listed naturally feed on various types of both sessile and motile invertebrates, such as other sea anemones, feather dusters and other tube worms, clams, sea urchins, and crustaceans.

 Aiptasia infestation is a common problem in saltwater aquariums.
-Chemical control methods can be used, but please use this as a last resort and do significant research before adding any particular brand of chemical into your tank.
+Chemical control methods can be used, but please use this as a last resort and do significant research before adding any particular brand of chemical into your reef aquarium.

 So, whether you choose a natural cure for Aiptasia control (like the Berghia nudibranchs shown to the left), or use one of the listed chemical methods, with patience and diligence, these invaders can be overcome.